hassanimohammadreza/hassanimohammadreza/README.md

 This background allows me to:
 - Write front-end code **with a designer’s eye**
-- Care deeply about spacing, typography, and micro-interactions
+- Maintain a high level of precision in spacing, typography, visual hierarchy, and micro-interactions
-- Build interfaces that *feel* as good as they look
+- Craft polished, performance-aware interfaces that translate visual intent into intuitive, engaging, and production-ready user experiences

 ---